-In 1962, the people of Sabah exercised their right to self-determination and joined the Federation of Malaysia when it was formed in 1963.
-The Government of Malaysia has never recognized the legitimacy of the so-called Sultanate of Sulu, however, it inherited the 1878 colonial agreement.
-Payments were made for many years by Malaysia under the agreement to supposed heirs as determined by the Macaskie Judgement.
-The payments were terminated in 2013 after a violent armed invasion of Sabah, launched from the Sulu Archipelago, under the orders of the self-proclaimed Sultan Jamalul Kiram III, which saw 73 people killed.
-The Government took decisively and logically action in response to a threat to its security, eliminating any possible connection between Government money and attacks on its soil.
+The payments were terminated in 2013 after a violent armed invasion of Sabah, launched from the Sulu Archipelago, under the orders of the self-proclaimed Sultan Jamalul Kiram III, which resulted in 78 casualties.
+The Government took decisive and logical action in response to a threat to its security and attacks on its soil.

 - Malaysia had breached the 1878 agreement because it had stopped the annual payments.

 Matters have been ongoing since then.